TianlongJia/deep_plastic_YoloV8/README.md

 -  `main_Evaluate.ipynb` is the code for (1) evaluating model performances on test sets (e.g., output mAP50, precision and recall), (2) predicting objects in images and videos, and (3) outputing bounding box (bbox) information (e.g., the area of each bbox).

-## Citing this project or paper
+## Citing this dataste or paper

-If you find this project is useful in your research or wish to refer to the paper, please use the following BibTeX entry.
+If you find this code and dataset are useful in your research or wish to refer to the paper, please use the following BibTeX entry.

 ```BibTeX
 XXXXX